Graeme22/adrenaline/README.md

 ### How to contribute
 Easy!
 Just open an issue or submit a pull request.
+Also, we have a project discord!
+Here's the link: https://discord.gg/53DUEm

 ### When will this project be available?
 For now, we don't have a timeline, but know we're working on it!